ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/syntax.md

 * CFScript Syntax Guide - https://cfdocs.org/script

 ## Syntax Files
-CFML includes a set of instructions you use in pages.
+CFML includes a set of instructions you use in pages or components (classes).
 You will write one or more instructions in a file (`.cfm,.cfc`) then run the file through a CFML engine or Command Line Interpreter like CommandBox.

  * `cfm` - ColdFusion markup file, tag syntax is the default
  * `cfc` - ColdFusion Component file (Class), script syntax is the default.